 There is a common misconception that eating disorders only impact the people experiencing them.
 But the fact is, eating disorders do very much effect friendships, as well as other relationships in dramatic ways.

 Individuals with eating disorders of any kind (restrictive, binge eating, compensatory, etc.) are often consumed with critically thinking about their eating behaviors and physical appearances.
 This may lead to distraction, isolation, or avoidance of friends and other social events.

-It is not uncommon for those that struggle with an eating disorder to avoid friends and family out of fear of judgment, feelings of shame and guilt around their body or eating behaviors, or out of increased anxiety or lower mood.
+It is not uncommon for those that struggle with an eating disorder to avoid friends and family out of fear of judgment, feelings of shame and guilt around their body or eating behaviors, or out of increased anxiety or poor moods.
 Particularly with restriction-centered eating disorders that can lead to malnourishment, irritability, depression, and anxiety can also increase the likelihood of isolation from friends, family, and social activities.
 This can absolutely have an impact on friendships if the isolation persists for a long period of time.

 It is also possible that those who are struggling appear totally calm and normal during meals but are highly anxious internally.
-Either way, you are likely less present during a normal and typical bonding time with friends.
-This can be misconstrued as disinterest in the conversation or the company, when in reality they may be having a difficult time with the meal or body image.
+Either way, they are likely less present during a typical get-together with friends.
+This can be misconstrued as disinterest in the conversation or the company, when in reality they may be having a difficult time with the meal or their body image.

 Another way that the self-criticism can manifest is in the form of comparisons.
 Comparison thoughts absolutely occur outside of eating disorders (we all experience comparisons of ourselves to others in some scenario) but may be particularly prevalent for someone with an eating disorder.
 They may compare their body shape and size, foods they are eating, and exercise patterns to that of friends or acquaintances.